Deals

 Inground vs. Above-Ground Container Pools

 Semi-inground is getting more popular, especially in neighborhoods with HOAs.
 You dig down 2-4 feet, so the pool doesn't tower over your yard.
-This adds about $5,000-$10,000 for excavation and retaining walls, but it looks more integrated into the landscape.
+It may cost a little more for the excavation and retaining walls, but it looks more integrated into the landscape.

 Zycore Matrix Tile